top of page

 MAY 14, 2023

-I will answer one of the top questions I receive: How do I pay for everything?
-Am I a trust fund child?
+One of the most common questions I receive is: How do I pay for everything?
+Am I a trust fund baby?
 Am I a millionaire?
-Do I have a secret rich husband paying for all of my travels?
+Do I have a secret wealthy husband paying for all of my travels?

 The answer to ALL of those questions is resounding: No.